 Unlike other disciplines, such as corporate finance, leadership and talent management is a relatively undeveloped field in the application of data- and evidence-based approaches to value creation.
 Most companies do not address the most fundamental questions around leadership and talent development, despite huge expenditures—$40 billion annually by some estimates.
 Still, some companies get it right.
 Not surprisingly, these companies tend to be market leaders in their industries.

 The BCG Global Leadership and Talent Index (GLTI) is the first tool to precisely quantify a company’s leadership and talent management capabilities.
-It is the product of a multiyear effort that culminated in a recently completed study of more than 1,260 CEOs and HR directors at global companies.1 Notes: 1 These companies and their executives were participants in our annual People Advantage survey of executives conducted with the World Federation of People Management Associations.
-(See the sidebar, “Whom We Surveyed and What We Asked.”)
+It is the product of a multiyear effort that culminated in a recently completed study of more than 1,260 CEOs and HR directors at global companies.

 The 1,263 executives surveyed work for a wide variety of companies around the world.
 We allowed only one respondent per company.
 Slightly more than half the respondents, or 55 percent, work in professional services, industrial goods, consumer goods, and the public sector.
 Technology, media, and telecommunications companies and financial services companies accounted for 17 percent of the sample, followed by health care, energy, and “other.”